 - In Matsyasan the thyroid and parathyroid (endocrine glands) receive plenty of blood.

-- The practice of this asana makes the waist, the back and the neck strong.
+- The practice of this asana makes the waist, the back, and the neck strong.

 - In Matsyasana, the practitioner can breathe freely and deeply, as the larynx or wind box and the trachea or windpipe are thrown open wide.
 The practitioner gets deep breathing benefits.

-- The apices of the lungs which are located just behind and above the clavicular bone, receive a proper amount of fresh air and sufficient supply of pure oxygen.
+- The apices of the lungs which are located just behind and above the clavicular bone, receive a proper amount of fresh air and a sufficient supply of pure oxygen.

 - The cervical nerves are nourished with a good quantity of blood and so toned up properly.

 - The pituitary gland and pineal gland that are located in the brain are also stimulated and toned up.
 These glands play a vital role in the physiological functioning of the various systems of the body.